loomio/loomio-docs/policy/src/refund/index.md

----
-title: Refund policy
+# Refund policy
-description: "Bad refund policies are infuriating.
-We never want our customers to feel that way, so our refund policy is simple: If you're ever unhappy with our products for any reason, we'll take care of you."
+_Bad refund policies are infuriating.
+We never want our customers to feel that way, so our refund policy is simple: If you're ever unhappy with our products for any reason, we'll take care of you._
 ---

 # A fair refund policy.